medmunds/tox-gh-matrix/README.md

 ### Examining tox factors

-The tox-gh-matrix JSON includes a list of tox [factors][] for each toxenv.
+The tox-gh-matrix JSON includes a list of tox [factors][] for each tox environment.
 You can use this with GitHub workflow [conditional execution][] to skip or include steps for certain factors.

-For example, you might use `if: contains(matrix.tox.factors, "pre")` to only execute a particular job step for toxenvs containing a "pre" factor.
-Contrast that with `contains(matrix.tox.name, "pre")` which would do something similar but also match toxenvs containing factors like "prep" or "present", which may or may not be what you want.
+For example, you might use `if: contains(matrix.tox.factors, "pre")` to only execute a particular job step for tox environments containing a "pre" factor.
+Contrast that with `contains(matrix.tox.name, "pre")` which would do something similar but also match environments containing factors like "prep" or "present", which may or may not be what you want.

 (`factors` is a list of strings; `name` is a single string.
 In workflow